piyushjajoo/k8s-operators-course/README.md

 - Distribute and sublicense the materials

 The only requirement is that you include the original copyright notice and license text.
 See the [LICENSE](LICENSE) file for full details.

+## Share Your Project

+If you've completed the course and built an operator, we'd love to see it!
+Share your project on LinkedIn and tag [Piyush Jajoo](https://www.linkedin.com/in/pjajoo).
+I'll make my best effort in my free time to review your code and provide feedback.

 ## Support